 John R.D.
-Celock is an award winning writer, media affairs advisor and author based in Washington, D.C.
+Celock is an award winning writer, media affairs advisor and author based in the New York metropolitan area.
 A New Jersey native, John has covered politics at all levels from Town Hall to the U.S. Capitol and has built successful online publications and through his writing has had an impact on public affairs at multiple levels of government.

-John is currently working on two new books.
-He is the author of The Next Generation: Young Elected Officials and their Impact on American Politics, published by Continuum International Publishing in 2010.
+John is the author of The Next Generation: Young Elected Officials and their Impact on American Politics, published by Continuum International Publishing in 2010.
 In his book, John detailed why those under 35 run for elective office, the challenges they face and the impact they are having on public policy.
 Interviewing over 90 current and former young elected officials across the country, John helped develop the first comprehensive examination of the stories behind young elected officials and the impact they are having on the country.

 John served for over two years as the State Politics Reporter and Patch Liaison for The Huffington Post.
 While at HuffPost, John covered state politics and government around the country, along with coverage of U.S. Senate and House races.
 John’s work has been credited in the national media and by advocacy groups as having impacted state level legislation in multiple states..
 John broke many stories at HuffPost, including Arizona Gov. Jan Brewer’s decision to skip a White House dinner, gun related legislation around the country and an attack on a Kansas legislative candidate for not having children.
 John also coordinated the relationship between Patch and HuffPost Politics in covering the 2012 presidential campaign, and was part of the coordination between the two publications on coverage of major breaking news events including the Boston bombing manhunt and Hurricane Sandy.